Taylor Swift surprises some of her fans with money donations

 The virus has sickened some Broadway veterans, including the actors Gavin Creel, Aaron Tveit and Laura Bell Bundy and composer David Bryan.
 It also has claimed the life of four-time Tony-winning playwright Terrence McNally.

+The singer says the livestream show will be a good way to connect with fans in an “unfiltered and raw” manner.

+Vocalist Mitchy Collins’ living room will be the stage for a lovelytheband in-home performance on April 7.

-Associated Press Writers Mark Kennedy and Hillel Italie contributed to this report.
+Associated Press Writers Mark Kennedy, Hillel Italie, Jonathan Landrum Jr. and Andrew Dalton contributed to this report.